kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 ## WORKFORCE
-Working for an organization that successfully manages its workforce including hiring and retaining right people, creating secure employment, and avoiding moving core competences out of the organization.
+Working for an organization that successfully manages its workforce including hiring and retaining right people, creating secure employment, and avoiding moving core competences out of organization.

 ### DISTRIBUTED WORKFORCE
 > Employees experience difficulties related to working across different time zones.
-They might complain that meeting scheduling in distributed teams is too complicated or that communication with people from different countries and cultures is uneasy.
+Complaints might include difficulties in scheduling meetings and issues arising from cross-cultural communication.

 __Exemplary statements reported by employees:__